wetransform-os/ProMCDA/README.md

   - lognormal distribution, "lnorm"
   - Poisson distribution, "poisson"
 - ***list of polarities*** for each indicator, "+" (the higher the value of the indicator the better for the evaluation) or "-" (the lower the value of the indicator the better)
-- ***number of Monte Carlo runs***, "N" (default is 0, then no variability is considered; N should be a sufficient big number, e.g. larger or equal than 1000)
+- ***number of Monte Carlo runs***, "N" (default is 0, then no robustness is considered; N should be a sufficient big number, e.g. larger or equal than 1000)
 - ***number of cores*** used for the parallelization, "numCores"
 - ***list of weights*** for the indicators
     - *should the weights be randomly sampled by mean of a Monte Carlo sampling?* (*yes* or *no*) - allowed only in the case no sensitivity analysis is performed -